 How can you create zero percent Gender-Based Violence (GBV) in communities?

-Our work supporting communities to create zero percent Gender-Based Violence (GBV) in communities is rooted in Letsema, our innovative pilot process mooted to address the high levels of GBV in the Vaal in Gauteng Province of South Africa.
+Our work supporting communities to create zero percent gender-based violence in communities is rooted in Letsema, our innovative pilot process mooted to address the high levels of GBV in the Vaal in Gauteng Province of South Africa.

-With the increasing levels of violence against women and girls and especially Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) groups in South Africa, we’ve been testing if GAL approaches can be used with large numbers of people in whole communities to end GBV.
+With the increasing levels of violence against women and girls and especially Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) groups in South Africa, we’ve been testing if GAL approaches can be used with large numbers of people in whole communities to end gender-based violence.

-The Community, GAL approach seeks to work at the whole system level to leverage maximum Collective Impact.
-The approach supports locally driven assessment and engagement with community multi-stakeholder discussion on what to do and how to change things; create space to try out new ideas knowing that solutions are not known in advance, and trusting and supporting local organisations and individuals to carry out the work.
+The community/GAL approach seeks to work at the whole system level to leverage maximum collective impact.
+The approach supports locally-driven assessment and engagement with community multi-stakeholder discussion on what to do and how to change things.
 The approach creates a sense of ownership and collective engagement that is critical for violence prevention and works to transform social norms underpinning gender inequality.

-For Letsema, we experimented with the Community, GAL approach.
-The broad core group that was formed - and working with the framing question: “What will it take to create zero percent GBV in the Vaal?” - brought different voices, perspectives and experiences around ways of rooting out gender-based violence in the Vaal.
+Letsema's broad core group worked with the framing question: “What will it take to create zero percent GBV in the Vaal?”.
+The process brought different voices, perspectives and experiences around ways of rooting out gender-based violence in the area.

 Our work in the Vaal brings together many stakeholders, including trade unions (South African Policing Union – SAPU; Police and Prisons Civil Rights Union – POPCRU; Health & Other Services Personnel Trade Union of South Africa - HOSPERSA), activists, community-based organisations, traditional healers, the police, church groups, community police forums, local radio stations, a university and the departments of community safety department and social development.